Nuosis/FM-AI/src/components/Knowledge/knowledge_system_plan.md

 ### 1. Knowledge Management
 - User can create, rename, and delete Knowledge entities.
-- Each Knowledge is linked to a specific data store backend (user selects backend and configures connection).
+- Each Knowledge is linked to a specific data store backend (user selects backend and configures connection - available in state.dataStore.items).
 - Knowledge can only be deleted if all sources are removed.
+- deleting knowdledge does NOT delete the data store

 ### 2. Source Management
-- User defines a Knowledge By naming it, selecting a data source, and then uploading one or more sources (files/URLs).
+- User defines a Knowledge By selecting a data store, selecting a data source(s), and then uploading sources (files/URLs) to data store (not the backend).
 - On upload:
   - File is sent to the docling service (`/docling/process`).
   - Docling returns processed chunks.